-We work in a structured way to minimise risks and have certified our operations in accordance with signed the initiative's Ten Principles for human rights, labour, environment and anti-corruption.
+We work in a structured way to minimise risks and have certified our operations in accordance with current ISO standards to ensure quality.
+We have joined the UN Global Compact and signed the initiative's Ten Principles for human rights, labour, environment and anti-corruption.
+Coor's strategy is based partly on the UN Sustainable Development Goals (SDGs), and we have chosen to focus on those goals where we use the most resources and thus can make the biggest difference.